-Note: Now that the Internet is usually the preferred choice for information and music, the organization of this guide into separate chapters for "Internet Resources" vs. hard resources such as printed books and CDs is anachronistic.
+Note: Now that the Internet is usually the preferred choice for information and music, the original organization of this guide into separate chapters for "Internet Resources" vs. hard resources such as printed books and CDs is anachronistic.
 Currently some major resources on the Internet, such as important digitized tunebooks, are listed in other chapters of this guide rather than this one, so it is important to check multiple chapters.

 Note: The first two Web sites described below are good places to start learning about the world of Sacred Harp and related shape-note music.
 Both sites should be consulted, because each presents much worthy and nonoverlapping material.